List of surviving Messerschmitt Bf 109s

-Post war, in addition to the Spanish and Czechoslovakian Air Forces, both Finland and Switzerland continued to use the Bf 109 operationally until the late 1950s.
+Post war, in addition to the Spanish and Czechoslovak Air Forces, both Finland and Switzerland continued to use the Bf 109 operationally until the late 1950s.
 The then-new nation of Israel purchased 25 Avia S-199s (23 delivered) when, due to being embargoed, it was unable to acquire aircraft from other sources.
 The Israel Air Force retired its aircraft in early 1949.

 Between 1945 and 1948, most Bf 109s were scrapped or destroyed.
 Some examples were kept for use as war trophies or technical examples for further studies.
 For the next 23 years, these were the first generation of Bf 109 survivors.

 In 1967, the producers of the movie The Battle of Britain wanted a large and accurate group of aircraft for use onscreen.
 Fortunately, the Spanish Air Force was starting to retire its HA-1112s and an agreement was reached to use these aircraft.
 The Commemorative Air Force had also just purchased numerous examples of the HA-1112.
 These aircraft were also leased for the production of this movie.
 For the next 35 years, these Spanish Bf 109s were the mainstay for numerous World War II aviation movies and television work, including Hanover Street, Memphis Belle, The Tuskegee Airmen and Piece of Cake to name but a few.

 Starting in late 1988, Bf 109s were among numerous crashed examples of World War II aircraft still extant in Russia that were being recovered for restoration.
 Other examples of the early models of the Bf 109 have been found in crash sites in France and Italy (as well as several aircraft recovered where they had been buried in Germany).
 These aircraft with known combat histories are the foundation of the current wave of recovered/restored Bf 109s with further discoveries anticipated.
 As of December 2016 there are 67 known existing Bf 109 airframes.

 About twenty of the surviving Bf 109s existent in the 21st century served at one time with the Luftwaffe fighter wing Jagdgeschwader 5, more than with any other Axis military aviation unit of World War II.